DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

-Therefore, in the \toolbox{} toolbox for parallel implementation, we used the most efficient parallel scheme, based on~\cite{Stripinis2020}.
-Our implementations are based on the \texttt{SPMD} functionality within the Parallel Computing Toolbox, which is used to allocate the work across multiple labs in the \matlab{} software environment.
-Each lab stores information on its main memory block and data is exchanged through the message passing over the interconnection network~\cite{Matlab2020}.
-The master-slave paradigm is used to implement dynamic load balancing.
-The flowchart of the parallel algorithmic framework is illustrated in \cref{fig:par}.
-One lab is the master, denoted by $M$, and the other labs are slaves $W_{i}, i = 1, \dots, \rho - 1$.
-The master also acts as a slave.
 The master lab decides which hyper-rectangles will be sampled and subdivided and how these tasks will be distributed among all available slave labs.
 Additionally, the master lab is responsible for stopping the algorithm.
 The master lab also performs load balancing by distributing the selected hyper-rectangles to the rest of the slave labs.
-When the slave labs $W_i, i=1, \dots, \rho - 1$ receive tasks from the master lab, each performs the \textbf{Sampling} and \textbf{Subdivision} steps sequentially.
-Then finds a local set of potential optimal hyper-rectangles and sends local data for the further global \textbf{Selection} step back to the master lab and becomes idle until further instructions are received.
+When the slave labs $(lab_i, i=1, \dots, \rho)$ receive tasks from the master lab, each sequentially performs the sampling and subdivision steps.
+Then finds a local set of POHs and sends local data back to the master lab for the further global selection step.
+After this, each slave becomes idle until further instructions are received.
 Suppose any of the termination conditions are satisfied.
 In that case, all slave labs receive the notification that the master lab has become inactive, and the slave labs will terminate themselves without further messaging.
 We refer to~\cite{Stripinis2020} for a more detailed description and analysis of parallel schemes.

+We should note that not all \direct-type implementations can use the latter scheme of parallelism.
+For example, implementations using the \textit{conhull} function, which returns all the points on a convex hull, cannot.
+To preserve the determinism, only the master should select POHs and have all data stored in its memory.
+The framework shown in \cref{fig:par} is inappropriate, and a new one should be developed.
+The \directnas{} algorithm has an additional expensive constraint handling step not addressed in the proposed parallel scheme.
+As summarized in \cref{tab:direct_classification}, currently, 17 \direct-type algorithms are implemented in parallel within the \toolbox{} toolbox.